 This comparison involves observing the strategic policies of other organizations.

-There is not one single benchmarking process that has been adopted.
+There is not one single benchmark process that has been adopted.
 Various methodologies have been developed including this 6-step plan:

 Identify the problem areas

 Benchmarking can be applied to any operational process or to any function.
 Many investigation techniques are used such as having conversations with clients, staff and suppliers, marketing research, quantitative research, surveys, quality control and financial ratio analyses.

 By knowing in advance what the organization wants to compare specifically, it is possible to look more closely at comparable organizations.
 For example, when a company wants to improve their complaint handling, it is interesting to identify the test fields that comparable organizations use for complaint handling.

 Comparison is only successful when it is based on an organization that excels in the specific test field.
 Customers, suppliers, financial analysts, professional associations could lead to such organizations.